LienM/recpack/README.md

 New algorithms and evaluation scenarios can be added easily, by subclassing the appropriate base classes.
 A number of lower level data splitters are provided that can be used to build up more complex evaluation scenarios.

-Users can choose between the Pipeline interface, and manually connecting components for running experiments.
+Users can choose to use the Pipeline interface or manually connect components for running experiments.
-Pipelines are easier to set up comparisons between algorithms, for full control manual linking is available.
+The Pipeline interface is recommended for easy comparison between algorithms.
+For optimal flexibility you should manually connect components.

 For details and examples, check out the [quickstart documentation](recpack.froomle.ai/guides.quickstart.html)